taiki-e/cargo-hack/README.md

   If the number is set to 1, `--feature-powerset` is equivalent to `--each-feature`.

+* **`--group-features`**

+  Space-separated list of features to group.

+  To specify multiple groups, use this option multiple times: `--group-features a,b --group-features c,d`

 `cargo-hack` changes the behavior of the following existing flags.

 * **`--features`**, **`--no-default-features`**